russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 How many pages is The Power of Habit: Why We Do What We Do In Life And Business and when was it published?

-The Power of Habit spans 371 pages and was published on February 28, 2012.
-This comprehensive look into the psychology of habit formation has garnered widespread acclaim since its release.
+The Power of Habit consists of 371 pages and was published on February 28, 2012.
+This engaging book has since become a vital resource for understanding habit formation.

-How can The Power of Habit: Why We Do What We Do In Life And Business improve my daily life?
+Who is the author of The Power of Habit: Why We Do What We Do In Life And Business?